skyfielders/python-skyfield/skyfield/documentation/positions.rst

 =======================================

-Skyfield already supports three kinds of object that can compute their position, and will soon be supporting more.
+Skyfield already supports three kinds of object that can compute their position.
-Each object offers an ``at()`` method that can take either a :doc:`Julian date <time>` or a :ref:`whole Julian date array <date-arrays>` as its argument and return a corresponding number of positions.
+Each object offers an ``at()`` method whose argument can be a :doc:`Time <time>` object that either holds a single time or a whole array of different time values.
+Objects respond by returning either a single scalar position or else by generating a whole series of positions.

 .. testsetup::